The Trump Foreign Policy Doctrine — In 3 Points

 3. "Embrace diplomacy" — "we are always happy when old enemies become friends"

 Trump said his foreign policy would be "based on American interests."
 The new president has been very anti-trade.
 He has actually been against U.S. trade policies for decades; the rhetoric has remained the same since the 1980s.
-But back then the bogeyman was different — today, he talks of China; back then, it was Japan that he said was dumping its cars and VCRs."
+But back then the bogeyman was different — today, he talks of China; back then, it was Japan that he said was dumping its cars and VCRs.

 Trump also noted that he would "embrace diplomacy," that the U.S. would "not go abroad in search of enemies," but "that we are always happy when old enemies become friends, and when old friends become allies."